ExpediaGroup/graphql-kotlin/docs/spring-server/spring-graphql-context.md

 For more details see the [Contextual Data documentation](../schema-generator/execution/contextual-data).

-If you need [federation tracing support](../federated/federation-tracing.md) you must implement the separate `FederationGraphQLContext` and `FederationGraphQLContextFactory` interfaces.
+If you need [federation tracing support](../federated/federation-tracing.md) you must implement the separate `FederatedGraphQLContext` and `FederatedGraphQLContextFactory` interfaces.